sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Vhs.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre (if it exists, if it doesn't - creates one) and creates three instances of a `Vhs` associated with that Movie

 ### `Movie`
-- `Movie.most_clients` - returns a list of TOP3 All Time favorites based on number of different clients who watched it
+- `Movie.available_now` - returns a list of all movies currently available at the store
+- `Movie.most_clients` - returns an instance of `Movie` that has been rentes by the most people
 - `Movie.most_rentals` - returns a list of TOP3 All Time favorites based on number of rentals
 - `Movie.newest_first` - returns a list of all the movies from the most recent ones to the oldies but goldies based on the release year
 - `Movie.longest` - returns a list of the movies from the longest to the shortest
-- `Movie#recommendation` - prints a recommendation that includes a random emoji, the movie description, its length, director and year of release
+- `Movie#recommendation` - prints a recommendation that includes a random emoji next to the title, and in new lines: the movie description, its length, director and year of release
 - `Movie.surprise_me` - prints a recommendation for a random movie
 - `Movie#report_stolen` - deletes a random vhs instance associated with this movie that's currently not rented out and prints information: "THANK YOU FOR YOUR REPORT.
 WE WILL LAUNCH AN INVESTIGATION."

 ### `Genre`
 - `Genre.most_popular` - returns a list of 5 most popular genres based on number of movies
-- `Genre.longest_movies` - returns a genre whose movies length average is the highest
+- `Genre.longest_movies` - returns a genre whose movies length average is the highest (remember to also test it with an instance of a Genre that does not have any movies associated)

-### Non-model
-- `shop_fun_statistics` - should print out information about the store: how many Vhs there are in total, how many clients, how many movies available at this store (not all Movies in the database are available), how many genres, how much time clients watched the movies in total, what genre is the most popular among the clients, etc.